From 2020-2025 we will clean more than 20 000 beaches/hotspots, and of course – the areas in between.

 How do we handle the trash we collect?

-Most of the trash we collect is sent to Ogoori for material recycling, but some of it is going to the local waste management companies.
+Some trash we collect is sent to Ogoori for material recycling, but most of it goes to the local waste management companies and ends up as energy.
+We strive to find ways to do more recycling to new materials.

 Are we doing more than beach cleaning, or other types of work?

-No, we are 100% dedicated to beach cleaning and saving the ocean, and our recourses are not used for anything else.
+No, we are 100% dedicated to beach cleaning and saving the ocean, including producing and publishing content to create awareness, and our resources are not used for anything else.

 Are we politically engaged?